-Spurred by the success of Ocrevus and the development of several other infusion drugs for MS, Rush expanded its infusion center from eight to 15 private or semi-private bays, all equipped with iPads to help the patient pass the time.
+Spurred by the success of Ocrevus and the development of several other infusion drugs for MS, Rush expanded its infusion center from eight to 15 private or semi-private bays, all equipped with iPads to help the patient pass the time, says Christopher Johnson, practice administrator for the Department of Neurological Sciences at Rush.
 (Patients can pull a curtain around themselves in the semi-private bays.)
 The revamped center was unveiled in August 2018.

 Each patient is assigned a nurse, whose workspace during the infusion process is only feet from the patient, says John Maldonado, the department's operations manager.

 "When we were building out this new space, it was really important to the physicians — and to those of us behind the scenes — to maintain that small-clinic feel and the one-on-one interaction between patients and their dedicated MS nurses," Maldonado adds.